Talent Fairy Q&A with Siobhan Jones, Editorial Director, Book of the Month

 My interview today is with Siobhan Jones, Editorial Director of Book of the Month, the super popular book subscription service for millennial women.
 (The brand reaches more than 15 million readers each month across their social and digital platforms.)
 I recently got to know Siobhan while working on the search for a new position at BOTM that will work alongside Siobhan (more about that in a minute).
 Siobhan has been with the company for almost four years where, among other things, she has the esteemed duty of sourcing and selecting the five novels that are included in its offerings for its members each month.
 (Take a peek at this month’s picks.)

 Siobhan and I chat about what it’s like to read and discuss pop fiction for a living, the content that millennial women are thirsty for, and how a chance meeting at a coffeeshop changed the course of her career.
-Oh, and we also talk about that new new role at BOTM, for a Managing Editor, Content.
+Oh, and we also talk about that new new role at BOTM, for a Head of Original Content.
 (Since this interview went live, a new role for an Editorial Associate, working directly for Siobhan, opened up!)

 Here is an edited version of our conversation.